 Remove the soup from the heat and stir in the milk and lemon juice.
 Using an immersion blender, blend the soup until smooth.
 Keep the soup warm over low heat.

 If you don't have an immersion blender, puree the soup in batches by ladling small amounts at a time into a blender or food processor, blending until smooth.

-*Be sure to remove the woody root ends of the asparagus before cooking.
-Do this by taking the end of the asparagus between your thumb and forefinger and bending it until it breaks.
+*Be sure to remove the woody root ends of the asparagus before cooking; take the end of the asparagus between your thumb and forefinger and bend it until it breaks.
 The asparagus will automatically break where the woody part ends, and the fresh, tender asparagus begins.
 So don't worry about breaking off too much or too little.